MartinLXXX6/The-Windows-Suite/README.md

 - Windows Powershell.

 # RUN THE APP
-- Download and Extract the folder from the realeases.
+- Download and extract the folder from the releases.
 - Look for the file on the folder called "The_Windows_Suite.exe" and double click to Run it.
 (The one with the icon)
 - Now go over the Smart Screen prompt by clicking on "More info" and "Run anyway".
 - Finally select "Yes" on the UAC prompt if necessary.